 Matt blends his trial experience with a business litigation background.
 He formerly practiced with a national law firm representing Fortune 500 companies in all aspects of labor and employment litigation, including employment discrimination, theft of trade secrets, and breaches of covenants not to compete, as well as in general commercial matters.

 Matt served on active duty in the United States Air Force as a Special Agent with the Air Force Office of Special Investigations, where he investigated felony criminal, fraud, and counterintelligence matters.
-He resides in Albemarle County with his wife and two sons.
 A Lieutenant Colonel in the Air Force Reserve, he enjoys coaching youth sports, working out, golf, and fishing.

 CASE RESULTS DEPEND ON A VARIETY OF FACTORS UNIQUE TO EACH CASE AND DO NOT GUARANTEE OR PREDICT A SIMILAR RESULT IN ANY FUTURE CASE.

 Labor and Employment/Commercial Litigation

 Co-Author (with Rodney A. Satterwhite), “Asymmetrical Warfare: The Cost of Electronic Discovery in Employment Litigation” Richmond Journal of Law and Technology, University of Richmond School of Law, Volume XIV, Issue 3, Spring 2008.

 University of Virginia School of Law

 United States Air Force Academy